TaxBit has helped thousands of taxpayers automate and file their cryptocurrency taxes.

-With the IRS sending out tens of thousands of audits for the 2017 and 2018 tax years, there will be increased enforcement going forward.
-Whether you only need to file crypto taxes for this upcoming year, or if you need to amend previous tax years, TaxBit provides all historical tax forms for its users included in its Plus and Pro plans.
-TaxBit’s team of tax experts and software developers are here to make the process simple and easy for taxpayers to file their cryptocurrency taxes.
+Notably, the IRS released a question on 2019 tax forms that asked every taxpayer “[A]t any time during 2019, did you sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
+This question has been present for all subsequent years.
+Whether you only need to file crypto taxes for this upcoming year, or if you need to amend previous tax years, TaxBit provides all historical cryptocurrency tax forms for its users included in its Plus+ and Pro plans.
+TaxBit’s team of tax experts and software developers are here to make the process simple and easy for you to file.

 “Virtual currency is a digital representation of value that functions as a medium of exchange, a unit of account, and a store of value other than a representation of the United States dollar or a foreign currency.”